John Walker Lindh: Capture and interrogation

-Lindh surrendered on November 24, 2001, to Afghan Northern Alliance forces after his Al Qaeda foreign fighters unit surrendered at Kunduz after retreating from Takar.
+Lindh surrendered on November 24, 2001, to Afghan Northern Alliance forces after his al-Qaeda foreign fighters unit surrendered at Kunduz after retreating from Takar.
 He and other fighters were to be questioned by the CIA officers Johnny "Mike" Spann and David Tyson at General Dostum's military garrison, Qala-i-Jangi, near Mazār-e Sharīf.
-During the initial questioning, Lindh was not advised of his rights and his request for a lawyer was denied.
+During the initial questioning, Lindh was not advised of his (legal) rights, and his request for a lawyer was denied.

 Lindh, who had a grandmother from County Donegal, had told other prisoners he was Irish.
-While being interviewed by the CIA, he did not speak or reveal that he was American.
+While being interviewed by the CIA, he did not reveal that he was American.
 Spann asked Lindh, "Are you a member of the IRA?"
 He was asked this question because, when questioned by Spann, an Iraqi in the group identified Lindh as an English speaker.
 Lindh had been told to say he was "Irish" to avoid problems.
 Moments later, around 11 am, the makeshift prison was the scene of a violent uprising, which became known as the Battle of Qala-i-Jangi.
 Spann and hundreds of foreign fighters were killed; only 86 prisoners survived.
 According to other detainees interviewed by journalist Robert Young Pelton for CNN, Lindh was fully aware of the planned uprising, yet remained silent and did not cooperate with the Americans.